JordanMartinez/purescript-jordans-reference/21-Hello-World/07-Application-Structure/src/02-Free/02-Why-Use-the-Free-Monad/04-Seeing-and-Solving-a-Harder-Example.md

 ```
 To summarize, we need to
 - define the `expression` type in `Add`/`Multiply` generically so we can define it at a later time as a way (avoids the location problem)
 - define an `Expression` type that composes data types together but somehow prevents them from knowing about one another.
+We need something like a "[buffer zone](https://www.wikiwand.com/en/Buffer_zone)" but for our types.

 ## Solving the Problem